-Despite the tough challenges and lack of food, the contestants of Australian Survivor have a pretty spectacular filming location.
+Despite the tough challenges and lack of food, the contestants of Australian Survivor in past years have had some pretty spectacular filming locations.

-With its crystal clear waters and bright white sands, the beachy paradise that is home for the Champions and Contenders is one idyllic setting for a TV show but where in the world is it?
-Here's a clue, it's not in Australia.
+With crystal clear waters and bright white sands, the beachy paradise that was home for the Champions and Contenders was one idyllic setting for a TV show but where in the world was it?
+Here's a clue, it was not in Australia.

-Like last year, the show is filmed smack bang in the middle of the South Pacific in beautiful Savusavu, on Fiji's northern island.
+Like the 2019 season, the show was filmed smack bang in the middle of the South Pacific in beautiful Savusavu, on Fiji's northern island last year.

 As head of business development at Castaway Productions, who created Survivor, Julia Dick visits every filming location Survivor is filmed for each franchise.

 But despite the shelters and debris made by the contestants, she revealed to news.com.au in 2016 that the production team take before and after photos of the area so that a team of cleaners can restore it to its original beauty.